ZHCSOFT/Linux-Initialize-and-Setting/Manjaro/Install_DaVinci_Resolve.md

 ```
 Click `Execute` and `run once` on pop up window

-### Run the software and determine possible errors
+### Run the software on terminal and determine possible errors
 ```
 /opt/resolve/bin/resolve
 ```